A plugin for multi-event shear wave splitting analyses in SplitLab

 |v1.0||1.2.1, 1.0.5||<= 2014a|

-The most recent SplitLab version can be found here (not compatible with StackSplit yet): https://github.com/IPGP/splitlab
+Most recent SplitLab version (not compatible with StackSplit yet): https://github.com/IPGP/splitlab

 Shear wave splitting analysis in Python (based on SplitLab): https://github.com/paudetseis/SplitPy